Preceptors in the Nexus:

 After completing the workshop, participants will be able to:

-- Define the key concepts of interprofessional learning IN practice.
+- Define the key concepts of interprofessional learning IN practice that create an optimal Interprofessional Clinical Learning Environment.

 - Develop an approach to developing an interprofessional education curriculum and assessment strategy to intentionally design interprofessional learning opportunities in practice settings.